htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- The classad language no longer supports unit suffixes on numeric literals.
+  This was almost always a cause for confusion and bugs in classad expressions.
+  Note that unit suffixes are still allowed in the submit language in :subcom:`request_disk` and :subcom:`request_memory`, but not in arbitrary classad expressions.
+  :jira:2455`

 - Added an ``-edit`` option to the :tool:`condor_qusers`.
 This option allows and administrator to add custom attributes to a User classad in the *condor_schedd*.
   :jira:`2381`